ulises-castro/linux-configs/README.md

 ### Sublime

-You do not have do anything.
+You do not have anything to do.